 8. What other steps should I take before transferring permanent electronic records?

-In some cases, additional steps must be taken to ensure that permanent electronic records will remain accessible for as long as they are needed.
+In some cases, additional steps must be taken to ensure permanent electronic records remain accessible for as long as they are needed.
 Before transferring permanent electronic records, agencies should:

 - Separate temporary records and non-record materials from permanent electronic records;